 - Add 1/2 Tablespoon of the citrus butter to the skillet and let it melt.

-- Rub 1 Tablespoon of the citrus butter over each fillet to coat them.
+- Rub 1 Tablespoon of the citrus butter over each tilapia fillet to coat them.

-- Add your fillets to your saucepan, cook 4 minutes on 1 side and then flip to cook for an additional 2 to 3 minutes on the other side until the fish is opaque and cooked thoroughly.
+- Add the fillets to the saucepan, and cook for 4 minutes on 1 side and then flip to cook for an additional 2 to 3 minutes on the other side until the fish is opaque and cooked thoroughly.
 (An internal temperature of 140-145F)

 - Add more butter to melt on top, if desired.

 - Save any leftover butter in the fridge.